Jul 5, 2026Precision Engineering & Tooling

-A snap-fit is a mechanical joint system where a protruding "hook" feature of one component is briefly deflected during assembly by a "catch" or "undercut" on the mating part.
+A snap-fit is a mechanical joint system where a protruding "hook" feature is briefly deflected during assembly by a "catch" on the mating part.
 Once the hook passes the undercut, the elastic recovery of the polymer returns the feature to its initial position, creating a secure, self-locking interference fit.
+This requires a deep understanding of the resin's flexural modulus and yield point.

-To ensure long-term reliability and ease of assembly, our engineering team focuses on the following six pillars:
+To ensure long-term reliability and ease of assembly, our engineering team focuses on these six non-negotiable pillars:

 • A. Cantilever Theory: Most snaps utilize a cantilever beam design.
 We leverage the material’s flexural modulus to allow for temporary deformation followed by complete elastic recovery.

-• B. Geometry Optimization: While constant-thickness beams are common, tapered cross-sections are superior.
+• B. Geometry Optimization: While constant-thickness beams are common, JST mandates tapered cross-sections.
 A tapered design distributes strain more evenly, allowing for greater deflection without exceeding the material's yield point.

-• C. Engineering Validation: Every snap-fit must be mathematically validated.
-We calculate the Assembly Force and Strain Limits based on specific resin data to prevent stress whitening or failure during the first use.
+• C. Engineering Validation: We mathematically validated the Assembly Force and Strain Limits based on specific resin data to prevent stress whitening or failure during the first use.

 • D. Material Sensitivity: We pay special attention to brittle or fiber-reinforced plastics.
 These materials have low elongation-at-break, making them prone to fracture after repeated cycles.

 • E. Redundancy for Durability: Since snaps are integral to the part body, a failed snap often means a scrapped product.
-We recommend using Multiple Shared Snaps to distribute load and ensure the assembly remains functional even if a single element is compromised.
+We recommend using Multiple Shared Snaps to distribute load.

-• F. Precision Tolerance Control: Snap-fit performance is highly sensitive to tolerances.
-Excessive interference leads to assembly breakage; insufficient interference results in "looseness" or "rattling."
-Our high-precision tooling ensures these critical dimensions remain within a ±0.02mm to ±0.05mm range.
+• F. Precision Tolerance Control: Performance is highly sensitive to tolerances.
+Excessive interference leads to breakage; insufficient interference results in "rattling."
+Our high-precision tooling maintains these critical dimensions remain within a ±0.02mm to ±0.05mm range.

 Latch Lock also have different Types: